Click Here for Our Recommended Antivirus for Your Device

 Mahogany is prominent for the curved texture that makes it the first choice for the designer and fancy wooden articles.
 Mahogany plywood demands a lot of maintenance by sanding and staining.

-It is usually a high demand for beautiful engraved furniture.
+It is a high demand for beautiful engraved furniture.
 Due to its less resistant capacity, it is preferable for indoor wooden items.

 Though it is less valuable than other plywood the maintenance cost is quite high to regain its original color in long term.